OmarTammam25/Board-game-engine/readme.md

 That's it!
 The Board Game Engine will handle the rendering of the board based on your CSS and provide a framework for managing the game state.
 Customize the game logic and rules to create your own board game, following the guidelines provided by the engine's architecture.

+## How to Build Using the Functional Version 📌
+To create a game using the functional version of the Board Game Engine, follow these simple steps:

+1. **create Your Game Controller Function:**
+This function should handle player movements, validate them, and change the game state according to your game's rules.

+2. **Create Your Game Drawer Function:**
+This function is responsible for defining the game board's appearance.

+3. **Pass Controller and Drawer Functions:**
+Instantiate the game engine, passing your controller and drawer functions as arguments.

+That's it!
+The Board Game Engine will handle the rendering of the board based on your Drawer function and provide a framework for managing the game state.
+Customize the game logic and rules to create your own board game, following the guidelines provided by the engine's architecture.